+A simple tasty way to use up leftover panettone (Italian Christmas Cake) is to use it in stuffing accompaniment for Sunday roast dinner.
 Big boxes of panettone are a common Christmas leftover in many homes.
 Those giant sweet dough cakes that look so pretty in their cardboard boxes, never seem to get opened before New Year’s Eve.

+Fortunately a bought panettone keeps well into January.
 I was introduced to panettone by my Italian housemates Anastasia and Marco in the late 90s.
 Away from home, in a London less foodie than today, they were delighted to discover panettone on sale locally in the Hammersmith branch of Habitat.
-I was equally excited by the goodies on sale in Habitat each Christmas.
-On chrome metal racks, displayed in a similar fashion to Harvey Nichol’s Food Hall or similar to Carluccio’s today, Habitat stocked festive foodie items from overseas and especially Italy.
-Panforte from Siena in Marco’s native Tuscany, bright red tins of paper wrapped Amaretti biscuits and in an array of sizes, dangling from ribbon loops, panettone and its sister pandoro.
+On chrome metal racks, displayed in a similar fashion to Harvey Nichol’s Food Hall or Carluccio’s, you could choose festive foodie items from overseas and especially Italy.
+Panforte from Siena in Marco’s native Tuscany, bright red tins of paper wrapped Amaretti biscuits.
+In many sizes, dangling from ribbon loops, you’d see panettone and pandoro cake.
+(Pandoro cake would work just as well here).

 But today I’m thinking of using up panettone after New Year when many of us will have struck sweet treats from the menu.